jeancarlor/top-subdomain-list/README.md

   <a href="#run-with-dnsx">Run with dnsx</a>  •
   <a href="#dataset">Dataset</a>

-**TSL** is an efficient way to improve your recon.
-This list is based on millions of analyzed and filtered domains, removing invalid or irrelevant data.
+This is an efficient way to improve your recon.
+This list is based on millions of analyzed and filtered domains, obtained by scraping internet and removing invalid or irrelevant data.
 The domain list is updated on average once a month.
 New domains will be added in the future.
 </p>

 <!--